UTDNebula/planner/.github/ISSUE_TEMPLATE/refactor_issue_template.md

 about: 'If you see any glaring issues with the codebase, this is the way to report them.'
 title: '[Internal]'
-labels: 'Type: Internal, Status: Awaiting Triage'
+labels: 'Type: Internal, Status: Awaiting Triage, Engineering'
 assignees: ''
 ---